Nearly two-thirds of the population in South Sudan at risk of rising hunger

 If this happens, this will be the highest ever number of food insecure people in South Sudan.
 The period of greatest risk will be the lean season, between May and July.
 Particularly at risk are 155,000 people, including 29,000 children, who could suffer from the most extreme levels of hunger.

-In January, 5.3 million people, or nearly half of the population, were already struggling to find enough food each day and were in “crisis” or “emergency” levels of food insecurity (IPC Phases 3 and 4), according to an Integrated Food Security Phase Classification (IPC) report
+In January, 5.3 million people, or nearly half of the population, were already struggling to find enough food each day and were in “crisis” or “emergency” levels of food insecurity (IPC Phases 3 and 4), according to an Integrated Food Security Phase Classification (IPC) report released today.

 This represents a 40 percent increase in the number of severely food insecure people compared to January 2017.